cspanier/shift/shift/tools.rc/doc/tools.rc.md

 # shift.tools.rc - Resource Compiler

-This executable is a lightweight frontend for [shift.rc](../../rc/doc/rc.md) library.
+This console executable is a lightweight frontend for the [shift.rc](../../rc/doc/rc.md) library.

 ## Commandline Options
 ```